thiippal/tankbuster/README.md

 The data has been augmented using the Keras <a href="http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html">ImageDataGenerator</a>, resulting in approximately 5000 images for each class.

-The classifier achieves 91.55% accuracy on the validation data.
+The classifier achieves a validation accuracy of 91.55%.

 ## Installation